Linalool

-Linalool (/lᵻˈnæloʊɒl, laɪ-, -loʊoʊl, -ˈluːl/) refers to two enantiomers of a naturally occurring terpene alcohol found in many flowers and spice plants.
+Linalool (/ləˈnæloʊ.ɒl, ˈlɪnəluːl/), also called linalol (/ˈlɪnəlɒl/), is either of two enantiomers of a naturally occurring terpene alcohol found in many flowers and spice plants.
 Together with geraniol, nerol, and citronellol, linalool is one of the rose alcohols.
 Linalool has multiple commercial applications, the majority of which are based on its pleasant scent (floral, with a touch of spiciness).

 A colorless oil, linalool is classified as an acyclic monoterpenoid.
 In plants, it is a metabolite, a volatile oil component, an antimicrobial agent, and an aroma compound.
 Linalool has uses in manufacturing of soaps, fragrances, food additives as flavors, household products, and insecticides.
 Esters of linalool are referred to as linalyl, e.g. linalyl pyrophosphate, an isomer of geranyl pyrophosphate.

-The word linalool is based on linaloe (a type of wood) and the suffix -ol.
+The word linalool is based on linaloe (/ləˈnæloʊ/, a type of wood) and the suffix -ol.
 In food manufacturing, it may be called coriandrol.